Pilgrim Gear & Packing Guide

 Blister Prevention Kit

-Compeed blister plasters, leukotape, and anti-chafe balm (Body Glide) weigh almost nothing and can save a walking day.
-Apply Compeed the moment you feel a hot spot.
-Experienced pilgrims never travel without these.
+Compeed, leukotape, and Body Glide weigh almost nothing and can save a walking day.
+Apply the moment you feel a hot spot.

 Books for the Trail

-Arriving with Hildegard’s world already in your mind transforms every stage from a walk into a pilgrimage.
-These are the books to read before you set off.
+Arriving with Hildegard’s world in your mind transforms every stage from a walk into a pilgrimage.

 Saint Hildegard Speaks

-Nine texts keyed to nine stages of the Hildegard Way — read them at the very spots marked in the book.
-Written by Dr. Annette Esser and photographed by Michael M. Conti on the trail.
+Nine texts keyed to nine trail stages.
+Written by Dr. Annette Esser, photographed by Michael M. Conti on the trail.
 Bring it with you.

 Official Trail Guide